-At events where separate IQ places are awarded Interschool riders may also be placed for Interschool ribbons.
+~~Riders will be scored and placed in competitions according to current EA Eventing Rules.~~ At events where separate IQ places are awarded Interschool riders may also be placed for Interschool ribbons.

-Overall placings on the IQ Eventing Leaderboard will be 1st - 10th for each level, these awards will be presented at the State Championships.
+Overall placings on the IQ Eventing Leaderboard will be 1st - 10th 6th for each level, these awards will be presented at the State Championships. ~~Regional Champion and Reserve Champion awards for each level will be awarded at the State Championships also.~~

-All results must meet the minimum eligibility requirements (MER) from EA Eventing competitions, no Pony Club results will be accepted.
+All results must meet the minimum eligibility requirements (MER) be from EA Eventing competitions, no Pony Club results will be accepted.